Random Assignment of Indivisible Goods under Constraints: Impossibility Results

-Then, no assignment in this instance satisfies sd-efficiency and sd-envy-freeness simultaneously.
+We prove that no lottery assignment in this instance satisfies sd-efficiency and sd-envy-freeness simultaneously.

-To obtain a contradiction, suppose that there exists a feasible fractional assignment $\pi\in P$ that satisfies sd-efficiency and sd-envy-freeness.
+To obtain a contradiction, suppose that an sd-efficient and sd-envy-free lottery assignment induces $\pi\in P$.
 Then, by sd-efficiency, each agent receives a unit amount of item $\{a,b,c\}$ and $2/3$ amount of $\{d,e\}$.
 Let $\pi_{1d}=\alpha$, $\pi_{3a}=\beta$, and $\pi_{2c}=\gamma$.
-By sd-envy-freeness, the assignment $\pi$ can be written as follows:
+By sd-envy-freeness, the fractional assignment $\pi$ can be written as follows:

 As $\pi$ is a feasible fractional assignment, we have $\pi_{3d}=1-2\alpha\ge 0$ and $\pi_{2a}=3\alpha-2\beta\ge 0$.
 Thus, we obtain

 Moreover, we have $\alpha+2\gamma=\pi_{1d}+\pi_{1a}+\pi_{1b}\ge \pi_{2d}+\pi_{2a}+\pi_{2b}=1+\alpha-\gamma$ by sd-envy-freeness; therefore,